GreptimeTeam/docs/docs/v0.5/en/contributor-guide/datanode/python-scripts.md

 ## Introduction

-Python scripts are methods for analyzing data in local databases and sending it to a remote node instead of sending all the data to the remote node.
+Python scripts are methods for analyzing data in GreptimeDB, by running it in the database directly instead of fetching all the data from the database and running it locally.
 This approach saves a lot of data transfer costs.
 The image below depicts how the script works.
 The `RecordBatch` (which is basically a column in a table with type and nullability metadata)